uniederstaetter/Project_2_NearMePedia/README.md

 distance to a location inside the reading list (It will not show any distance in that case) and the functionality of displaying articles near to the user`s current location, will not be available too.
 This means there will be no such service offered.

 Please note, that the application only works with a Google API-key.
-For that please go to LocationContainer.js in the function coordinates() and replace 'API-KEY with a valid API-key.
+For that please go to containers: LocationContainer.js in the function coordinates() and replace 'API-KEY with a valid API-key.
 (WAS SENT VIA SUBMISSION ON OLE TO PROFESSOR ROBBES)

 Furthermore note, if the location-access was denied for testing purposes and after re-granting it, the application does not show any distance